c3rb3ru5d3d53c/binlex/docs/semantics.md

 or by using `--minimal` in the CLI.

-If you want semantics to remain available through `instruction.semantics()` but omit them from serialized instruction JSON:
+If you want semantics to remain available through `instruction.semantic()` but omit them from serialized instruction JSON:

 ```toml